DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Hey, Kai, look here I'm telling you."

 "...Got it, Rinne, properly wrap your towel.
-Meanwhile, I'll stop shower."
+Meanwhile, I'll stop the shower."

 "?
 Yep!"